eowagner/chaotic_maps/README.md

 The library includes several common one-dimensional maps and discrete-time evolutionary/learning dynamics such as the replicator dynamic.

 When calculating Lyapunov exponents you can either pass the map's first-order derivative, or the plotting function can calculate the derivative using scipy.misc.derivative.
-Unfortunately, scipy's derivate function can be very slow and may raise error depending on the map's shape.
+Unfortunately, scipy's derivate function can be very slow and may raise errors depending on the map's shape.

 # Bifurcation diagram with Lyapunov exponents